Mauritius: Etymology

-The first historical evidence of the existence of the island now known as Mauritius is on a map produced by the Italian cartographer Alberto Cantino in 1502 on which Mauritius bore the name Dina Arobi.
-In 1507, Portuguese sailors visited the uninhabited island.
-The island appears with the Portuguese names Cirne or Do-Cerne on early Portuguese maps, probably from the name of a ship in the 1507 expedition.
-Another Portuguese sailor, Dom Pedro Mascarenhas, gave the name Mascarenes to the archipelago.
+The first historical evidence of the existence of the island now known as Mauritius is on a 1502 map called the Cantino planisphere which was smuggled out of Portugal, for the Duke of Ferrara, by the Italian 'spy' Alberto Cantino.
+On this purloined copy of a Portuguese map, Mauritius bore the name Dina Arobi or Dina Arobin (likely دنية عروبي Daniyah 'Arūbi or corruption of دبية عروبي Dībah 'Arūbi).
+In 1507, Portuguese sailors visited the uninhabited island after being blown off course from their route to India via the Mozambique channel.
+The island appears with the Portuguese names Cirne (a typographical error where the 's' of the Portuguese 'Cisne' (Swan) became an 'r') or Do-Cerne (typo of 'do Cisne' meaning 'of' or 'belonging to the Swan') on early Portuguese maps, almost certainly from the name of a ship called Cisne which was captained by Diogo Fernandes Pereira in the 1507 expedition which discovered Mauritius and Rodrigues which he called ilha de Diogo Fernandes but poorly transcribed by non-Portuguese speakers as Domigo Friz or Domingo Frias.
+Diogo Fernandes Pereira may have been the first European to sail east of Madagascar island ('outer route' to the East Indies) rather than through the perceived safer route through the Mozambique channel, following the East African shore line.

 In 1598, a Dutch squadron under Admiral Wybrand van Warwyck landed at Grand Port and named the island Mauritius, in honour of Prince Maurice van Nassau, stadtholder of the Dutch Republic.
 Later the island became a French colony and was renamed Isle de France.
 On 3 December 1810, the French surrendered the island to the United Kingdom during the Napoleonic Wars.
 Under British rule, the island's name reverted to Mauritius /məˈrɪʃəs/.
-Mauritius is also commonly known as Maurice ([mɔʁis]) and Île Maurice in French, Moris ([moʁis]) in Mauritian Creole.
+Mauritius is also commonly known as Maurice ([mɔʁis]) and Île Maurice in French, as well as Moris ([moʁis]) in Mauritian Creole.

 History

 Early history

-The island of Mauritius was uninhabited before its first recorded visit by Portuguese sailors in the beginning of the 16th century.
-The name Dina Arobi has been associated with Arab sailors who first discovered the island.
+The island of Mauritius was uninhabited before its first recorded visit by Arab sailors in the end of the 10th century.
+Its name Dina Arobi has been associated with Arab sailors who first discovered the island.

-'Portuguese Mauritius' (1507–1590s)

-The Treaty of Tordesillas purported to give Portugal the right to colonise this part of world.
+The Treaty of Tordesillas, designed to prevent conflict between Portugal and Spain, gave the Kingdom of Portugal the right to colonise this part of the world.
 In 1507, Portuguese sailors came to the uninhabited island and established a visiting base.
 Diogo Fernandes Pereira, a Portuguese navigator, was the first European known to land in Mauritius.
 He named the island "Ilha do Cisne" ("Island of the Swan").
 The Portuguese did not stay long as they were not interested in these islands.
 The Mascarene Islands were named after Pedro Mascarenhas, Viceroy of Portuguese India, after his visit to the islands in 1512.
 Rodrigues Island was named after Portuguese explorer Diogo Rodrigues, who first came upon the island in 1528.